totaldebug/atomic-calendar-revive/docs/configuration/event.rst

- showCalendarName        boolean    v7.0.0   ``false`` Show the calendar name in Event Mode showWeekNumber          boolean    v7.0.0   ``false`` Show the year week number at the beginning of each week showEventDate           boolean    v7.1.0   ``true`` Show the event date
+ showCalendarName        boolean    v7.0.0   ``false`` Show the calendar name in Event Mode showWeekNumber          boolean    v7.0.0   ``false`` Show the year week number at the beginning of each week showEventDate           boolean    v7.1.0   ``true`` Show the event date showDatePerEvent        boolean    v7.2.0   ``false`` Show the date next to each event entry
 ======================= ========== ======== ===========================================================================================================